 If gentle attempts at removing the hair or particle didn’t help, you may be tempted to try other ways, but it’s important to be aware of good hygiene and first aid practices when it comes to baby’s eyes.
+Read on to learn how to safely remove hair from a baby’s eyes.

 What to do if there is hair in your baby’s eye